 How to grow euphorbias

-Grow euphorbias in moist but well-drained soil in sun to partial shade. use them as a foil for other bright colours or as part of a woodland scheme.
-Mulch annually with leaf mould.
+Grow shrubby euphorbias in moist but free-draining soil in sun to partial shade.
+Use them as a foil for other bright colours or as part of a woodland scheme.
+Mulch annually if your soil is very poor or if weeds need suppressing, but in richer soils it may be best to leave the plant alone to avoid over-lush, tall and floppy growth.

 Where to plant euphorbias

-Euphorbias generally require a sunny position and fertile, well-drained soil.
-However, some varieties are shade tolerant and will thrive beneath trees and shrubs, as ground cover.
+Euphorbias generally require a sunny position and fertile, free-draining soil.
+However, some varieties are tolerant of shade, and will thrive beneath trees and shrubs as ground cover.

 How to plant euphorbias

-When planting pot-grown euphorbias, dig a generous hole and add some compost or leaf mould.
-After firming in your euphorbia, water well and mulch to keep in moisture and prevent weeds.
+When planting pot-grown euphorbias outdoors, dig a generous hole and add some compost or leaf mould if necessary.
+After firming in your euphorbia, water it well, and add a layer of mulch (a minimum 5cm thick) to keep in moisture and prevent weeds while the plant is establishing.

-Here, Monty Don recommends two excellent euphorbia varieties and details how and where to plant them.
+In the video below, Monty Don recommends two excellent euphorbia varieties, and details how and where to plant them.
 He also gives tips on how to propagate euphorbias from cuttings.

 How to care for euphorbias